Dedicated dog breeders must become relative experts in many areas if they wish to produce sound, healthy dogs. These areas include:

 The breed soundness of an individual dog is determined by assessing several areas:

-- Physical soundness: this relates to construction and health.
+This relates to construction and health.
 Is the animal able to cope with the demands of ordinary life, as well as stresses of heavy work in specialised areas if required?
 Health can refer to organ or system health, such as reproductive health, as well as areas such as heart function or joint health

-- Mental soundness: this refers to the temperament, ability and aptitude of the animal to be of benefit in its chosen field.
+This refers to the temperament, ability and aptitude of the animal to be of benefit in its chosen field.
 Different temperaments are required for the numerous fields of activity (or relative inactivity) that cover the wide range of dog types and diversity of use.
 For example, the keenness to work that is admired in the working and utility breeds would be rather overpowering in many toy breeds.

-- Genetic soundness: this is reflected in many physically obvious attributes, as well as on cellular and hormonal levels, which may be less obvious.
+This is reflected in many physically obvious attributes, as well as on cellular and hormonal levels, which may be less obvious.
 Recent developments have resulted in many more conditions being termed genetic in origin, however the means to readily remove these conditions from a breed are often not yet available.

-- Breed type: before considering breeding, you should assess whether your dog or bitch is typical of the breed, that is, whether it looks like the breed should look.
+Before considering breeding, you should assess whether your dog or bitch is typical of the breed, that is, whether it looks like the breed should look.
 To improve the quality of stock within your kennel, any dog or bitch used to produce a litter should be above average.

 By Dr Karen Hedberg, BVSc, practising veterinary surgeon and Chair of the ANKC Canine Health Committee.